ansh271/leetcode-solutions/README.md

-…or create a new repository on the command line echo "# leetcode-solutions" >> README.md
+gicreate a new repository on the command line echo "# leetcode-solutions" >> README.md
     git init
     git add README.md